 When to un[travel] Kochi

 For clearer skies, opt for a slot between early September to the end of March.
-The beaches look their best early November through to March as well, so look out for some spectacular sunsets.
-Mid-October and November does see a fair amount of rain with the North-West monsoons.
+The beaches look their best from early November through to March as well, so look out for some spectacular sunsets.
+Mid-October and November do see a fair amount of rain with the North-West monsoons.
 Sultry summers set in by April to the end of May with fairly high outdoor temperatures.
 Monsoons arrive by the first week of June right through to the end of August.
 Cool temperatures with overcast skies and green all around make this a visit like none other.

 un[pack] That Bag